ci-lhh/blogger-data-test/README.md

 ### Blog Settings

 1. Click `Settings` near bottom of left-hand menu sidebar
-1. In `Basic` section, click `Description` item
-1. On pop-up window, enter description (e.g. Sample blog for exploring and testing Google Blogger themes, layouts, and widgets.), then click `SAVE` button
+1. In `Basic` section, click `Description` to review and update (e.g. Sample blog for teaching, learning, exploring, and testing Google Blogger themes, layouts, and widgets.), then click `SAVE`
-1. --TODO: favicon --
+1. Click `Favicon`
+1. Click `Choose File`
+1. Select downloaded `favicon.ico` file
+1. Click `Save`

 1. Scroll down to `Comments` section, click on `Comment form message` item
 1. On pop-up window, enter comment form message (e.g. Please share your reactions and thoughts with us!
 What did you like most?
 What could we improve?), then click `SAVE` button
 1. Scroll down to `Formatting` section, click on `Time zone` item